north-road/slyr/docs/src/user_guide/troubleshooting.md

 If you cannot download SLYR from the link provided, first try a different browser, including Chrome and Firefox.
 If this does not work, please contact us.

-If you find you get the `401 Unauthorised` page this may indicate that your organisation has blocked access.
+If you find you get the `401 Unauthorized` page this may indicate that your organisation has blocked access.
 Therefore, you will need to contact us for further installation requirements.

 **Please contact us at <info@north-road.com> and we will respond as soon as we can (with the caveat that we are in AEST time zone).**